false

 Our focus

-1. Transforming health systems and services: We innovate within health systems to optimise both the quality and affordability of mental health care, ensuring more young people can access and benefit from timely, high-quality, evidence-based treatments.
+• Transforming health systems and services: We innovate within health systems to optimise both the quality, accessibility, appropriateness, and affordability of mental health care, ensuring more young people can access and benefit from timely, high-quality, evidence-based treatments aligned with their needs and preferences.

 Our approach

-• Minding your mind: We are building a free and publicly available mobile application – i.e., Minding Your Mind.
+• MYM app: We’ve built a free and publicly available mobile application – i.e., Minding Your Mind.
 It has been designed to help young people track their mental health and behaviour to better understand their own mental health symptoms.
 It features monitoring capabilities (through short daily surveys or passive integrations), and data visualisation of key variables related to mental health, including sleep, activity, and exercise.
-Minding Your Mind also provides psychoeducational self-management content based on evidence-based strategies for mental health.
+Minding Your Mind also provides content based on evidence-based strategies for mental health to help young people self-managed their own health and wellbeing.

 • Causal AI Recommendation System (CAIRS): CAIRS is a digital tool that applies causal artificial intelligence within a Bayesian decision framework to recommend targeted mental health interventions.
 By integrating a person’s current mental health data with dynamic relationships between domains (using structural causal modelling), CAIRS provides personalised, evidence-based recommendations tailored to individual needs.